thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 }
 ```

-Using the [getAuthorsDataAccess](../web-api-java-jee/src/main/java/com/ibm/webapi/business/Service.java) to get the Author information.
+Using the [getAuthorsDataAccess](../web-api-java-jee/src/main/java/com/ibm/webapi/business/Service.java) to get the Author information in the service.

  inside
 ```java